AlxBDo/RHDatePicker/README.md

 * eventFunction
     * {object} : contains function to apply to events.
-Input value is passed as first argument of custom event function
+Input value is passed as first argument of custom event function (not for onClick function)
     * optional
-    * example : { onChange: myCustomOnChangeFunction, onChange: myCustomOnClickFunction, onBlur: myCustomOnBlurFunction }
+    * example : { onChange: myCustomOnChangeFunction, onClick: myCustomOnClickFunction, onBlur: myCustomOnBlurFunction }

 * htmlClass